gulrenor/pllc/content-us/video/creating-a-contact-list.md

 +++
 active = true
 description = "Don't think you know enough people?
-View this quick step-by-step on building your contacts and get more customers at your Parties." date = "2016-11-08T09:42:57-05:00" title = "Creating a Contact List" series = ""
+View this step-by-step tutorial and start building your contact list.
+You'll get more Customers and Guests at your Parties." date = "2016-11-08T09:42:57-05:00" title = "Creating a Contact List" series = ""